nextgis/docs_toolbox/source/panotag.rst

 Inputs:

 * ZIP with photos.
+Subfolders supported.

 Outputs:

 * ZIP with modified photos with added tags.
+All images are stored in the root of the arhcive.

 You can `add spherical panoramas to features on a Web Map <https://docs.nextgis.com/docs_ngweb/source/feature_edit.html#ngw-attachments>`_ and display them in NextGIS Web.